 Are you thinking of bailing out from the must do’s and the fuss?

-Would you rather hang out in Scotland together running and dancing and laughing into the wind with some epic scenery behind you?
+Would you rather hang out in together, dancing and laughing into the wind with some majestic Scottish scenery behind you?

 Spending quality time together and focussing what matters most and throwing a bit of adventure into the mix?

-Are you stoked on scenery, historic cities, rugged mountains, rushing rivers, waterfalls, serene coastlines, wild weather and a boatload of culture?
+Are you stoked on epic scenery, history, rugged mountains, rushing rivers, waterfalls, wild coastlines and a ton of culture?